tomjoht/documentation-theme-jekyll/pages/trade-skill-master-pages/introduction-to-tsm.md

 ## Your group is missing items.
 Why?
 These groups are customized to my needs.
 Please send item suggestions [here](https://github.com/Gunnydelight/mozzletoff-wow-goldfarm-site/issues).
 100% open to get stuff added to the **official repo** here.

+## Can I combine your groups?
+Absolutely.
+I made the groups smaller and more targetted so people can flex how and where they want to make main group and sub-groups in their tsm operations. this allows imports to fail less.

 # Getting started

 ## Where do I begin?